 Few will deny the expense of living in Sydney, both in terms of real estate and the cost of living.
 Sydney is made up of 658 suburbs and is the most populous city in the whole of Australia.
-Despite the higher cost of living, in 2014 Mercer Quality of living ranks Sydney tenth in the world in terms of quality of living – so it’s not all bad news for Sydneysiders.
+Despite the higher cost of living, in 2014 Mercer Quality of living ranks Sydney tenth in the world in terms of quality of living – so it’s not all bad news for Sydney-siders.

 Due to the high population and striving economy found in Sydney, commission and fees on selling your home are lower on average.
 We’ve also seen a trend of commission and fees lowering in Sydney so, it’s good news all round if you’re thinking of selling your home in Sydney.
-However, it’s also important to consider that the market in Sydney is set to cool with expert predicting a decline in 2018.
+However, it’s also important to consider that the market in Sydney is set to cool with expert predicting a decline.

 How do real estate commissions and fees work in Sydney?

-Getting to know fees and commissions:
+The difference between fees and commissions:

-What is the average commission rate in the Sydney?
+What's the average commission rate in Sydney?

 It’s interesting to note the most sought-after properties in Sydney are proving to be those with development potential.
 Properties with lifestyle factors are important too, with buyers also showing a keen interest in both houses and apartments close to amenities such as schools and supermarkets.

 The amount your agent will charge you in commission is always going to be a consideration for you when choosing a real estate agent.
 However, we advise you to consider other factors that will contribute to making your agent the right person for the job.
 Cheaper doesn’t always mean better and this is especially true when it comes to selecting your real estate agent.
 You need to consider if the agent will meet your needs as a property owner.
-Information like an agent’s local knowledge, their previous history selling houses likes yours and their confidence in their ability to sell your home are important.
+Information like an agent’s local knowledge, their previous history selling houses like yours and their confidence in their ability to sell your home is important.

 Negotiating fees and commissions in Sydney

-It would be an advantage to anyone selling their home in the Sydney area to understand how commissions are calculated and the various commission methods that are available to you.
+To make sure you are in the strongest position to negotiate, it is important to understand how commissions are calculated and the various commission methods that are available to you.

 In general, there are two types of commission structures an agent will use: